 1. Reservation of Common Stock.
-Upon the full execution hereof, any provision in the Subscription Agreement or the Notes requiring the Company to reserve no less than a specified number of shares of the Company's authorized and unissued common stock (the "Common Stock") with respect to conversion of the Notes (such provisions, the "Suspended Provisions") will instead be deemed to require the Company to reserve no less than the number of shares of Common Stock necessary to permit the Investors to convert all of the outstanding principal under the Notes plus the amount of interest that would accrue on the Notes through June 1, 2016 and (y) the amendment of the Company's Articles of Incorporation to increase the number of authorized shares of Common Stock to a number of shares sufficient to permit the Company to comply with the Suspended Provisions, this provision will be of no further effect and the Suspended Provisions in the Subscription Agreement and the Notes will again be in effect.
+Upon the full execution hereof, any provision in the Subscription Agreement or the Notes requiring the Company to reserve no less than a specified number of shares of the Company's authorized and unissued common stock (the "Common Stock") with respect to conversion of the Notes (such provisions, the "Suspended Provisions") will instead be deemed to require the Company to reserve no less than the number of shares of Common Stock necessary to permit the Investors to convert all of the outstanding principal under the Notes plus the amount of interest that would accrue on the Notes through June 1, 2016 at the rate stated in Section 1.1 of the Notes.
+Upon the earlier to occur of (x) June 1, 2016 and (y) the amendment of the Company's Articles of Incorporation to increase the number of authorized shares of Common Stock to a number of shares sufficient to permit the Company to comply with the Suspended Provisions, this provision will be of no further effect and the Suspended Provisions in the Subscription Agreement and the Notes will again be in effect.